gerstung-lab/CHOCOLAT-G2P/README.md

 Rscript code/utils_dependencies.R
 ```

-The instalation of all packages make take a few minutes.
+We advise setting up a separate environment for phenotyping to prevent conflicts between package versions.
+Installing all packages may take a few minutes.
+Installation of R packages may take longer.

 ## Data availability